Akizuki-class destroyer (1942): Operational history

 With the start of 1945, Shimotsuki was torpedoed and sunk by the submarine USS Cavalla.
-Several ships of the class were commissioned during this period, but never managed to even leave port.
-In stark contrast, Suzutsuki and Fuyutsuki escorted battleship Yamato during Operation Ten Go, during which they were attacked by 386 carrier aircraft.
+Several ships of the class were commissioned during this period, but never managed to leave port.
+In stark contrast, Suzutsuki and Fuyutsuki escorted battleship Yamato during Operation Ten-Go, in which they were attacked by 386 carrier aircraft.
 Suzutsuki was crippled by a torpedo hit which blew off her bow a third time, while Fuyutsuki was damaged by rocket hits.
-The six remaining ships of the class spent the rest of the war stuck in port without fuel before the end of WW2.
-After the war, Suzutsuki and Fuyutsuki were scuttled as breakwater ships, Natsuzuki scrapped by the UK, Hanazuki was sunk as a target ship by the US, while Yoizuki and Harutsuki were sold to the Chinese and Russian navy respectively as training ships, later to be scrapped in the 1960s.
+The six remaining ships of the class spent the rest of the war stuck in port without fuel.
+After the war, Suzutsuki and Fuyutsuki were scuttled as breakwater ships, Natsuzuki was scrapped by the UK, Hanazuki was sunk as a target ship by the US, while Yoizuki and Harutsuki were sold to the Chinese and Russian navies, respectively, as training ships, later to be scrapped in the 1960s.